Quicken Windows Help

 Reverting a matched transaction

-If you do not want to keep the suggested split and categorization, right-click the transaction in the register and choose Revert to category.
+Right-click the transaction in the register and choose Revert to category.
 This removes the Retail Purchase Categorization data and restores the transaction to its original state.

 Troubleshooting